microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

    - A success-styled information bar could appear notifying the user the scan has completed and direct them to view the results.

  Note: Users should **always** have the option to dismiss informational notifications.

-### When to use the different DisplayModes?
-#### Docked
-- Recommended to use when you want the InfoBar to be inline with other UI elements
-- When the InfoBar is intended to be added to layout controls like StackPanels, Grids, etc.
-#### Floating
-- Recommended to use when you want the InfoBar to be on top of other UI elements
-- When the InfoBar is intended to be added to pop-up controls like PopUp or Flyout
-- Visual affordances include a border shadow and rounded borders to support overlay scenarios

 # API Notes